FairRootGroup/FairSoft/legacy/README.md

 * `<path-to-build>` is a temporary directory of your choice where all of the package download, extraction, and building happens
 * `<path-to-install>` is the directory you want all the packages to be installed to

-As an alternative to the above command, which is suitable for scripting and comes natural to the experienced CMake user, you may call the menu-guided convenience script that will generate and execute the above CMake configure step, just call:
+The above command will choose all the default options.
+Alternatively, find the file [`FairSoftConfig.cmake`](FairSoftConfig.cmake), modify it to your needs and configure FairSoft with the following command:

 ```
-FairSoft/configure.sh
+cmake -S <path-to-source> -B <path-to-build> -C <path-to-source>/FairSoftConfig.cmake
 ```

-Find more detailed information on available customization options in the [options section](options.md).
+Find more detailed information on available customization options in the `FairSoftConfig.cmake` file itself.

-### 3. CMake build/install step
+### 4. CMake build/install step

 After a successful CMake configure step, you start the build/install step as follows: